cmungall/gosf2github/README.md

-## Imports tickets from SF into GH
+## Imports tickets into GitHub from SourceForge

-This was developed for the gene ontology but it is generic and should work for any project.
+This was developed for the Gene Ontology but is generic and will work for any project.

 ## Usage